-Sprint announces plans to launch LTE network [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Sprint announces plans to launch LTE network [UPDATED]Alex Wagner - Editorial Director of News and Content

 Today Sprint held its Strategy Update event that we first learned about at the tail end of August and, just as suspected, the carrier announced that it will be launching its own 4G LTE network.
 Sprint has promised a "rapid" LTE rollout, with the first markets going live in mid-2012 and a full rollout covering 250 million Americans expected by 2013.
 The new LTE network will use 1900MHz band initially with 800MHz support to follow, and Sprint LTE will also eventually use the 1600MHz band thanks to the carrier's partnership with LightSquared.